 Mobile cell phone interceptors like the Au 208 make use an A and B system that defines the regions where this interceptor can be used.

 An alternative to a cell phone scanner is to make use of cell phone spy software .
-It works on almost any mobile phone... you will be able to monitor calls as well as different types of text messages and voice mail.
+It works on almost any mobile phone... you will be able to intercept live calls, record and monitor calls as well as see all types of text messages and other details.

 Once again, if you use cell phone scanners, mobile cell phone interceptors or any other listening devices, please make sure that you stay within the law.

 Interesting question.
 Can law enforcement scanners pick up mobile phones?